notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 ---
 title: 'Getting Started with Redux in React Native'
-image:
+image: /images/thumbnails/posts/2022-12-24-redux-react-native.png
 publishedOn: '2022-12-24T17:48:30.556Z'
-description: 'Redux is one of the most used state management libraries in React / React Native.
-In this article, we will learn how to get started with Redux in React Native.'
+description: 'Redux is one of the most used state management libraries in React and React Native.
+In this article, we will learn how to get started with Redux in React Native.
+Not only the basics but we will also cover all the important related topics!'
 category: React Native
 tags:
   - react native